Accelerating Low-field MRI: From Compressed Sensing to Deep Learning Reconstruction with CNNs and Transformers: Methodology

 To analyse the impact of SNR on image-reconstruction performance, for all datasets the downsampled $k$-space data were degraded through the addition of complex-valued additive white Gaussian noise at varying noise power.
-SNR scales approximately as $B_0^\frac{3}{2}$ \cite{Hoult1976}.
-We tested a wide range of SNR values (40~dB range shown in Fig. \ref{fig:fig2_fastmri_sampling} and Fig. \ref{fig:fig3_fastmri_metric_curves}) as the variation in SNR expected between clinical and low-field MRI scanners can be very large.
-Additionally, all images and $k$-space data were linearly scaled such that the 95th percentile of pixel intensity in IFFT reconstructed images was set to 1.
-This intensity scaling is a standard approach in AI methods for MRI reconstruction.
+The quality of images reconstructed from this degraded $k$-space data was subsequently compared to reference images reconstructed from the original fully-sampled and noise-free data using the methods described below.
+As SNR scales approximately as $B_0^\frac{3}{2}$ \cite{Hoult1976}, we tested a wide range of SNR values (40~dB range shown in Fig. \ref{fig:fig2_fastmri_sampling} and Fig. \ref{fig:fig3_fastmri_metric_curves}) as the variation in SNR expected between clinical and low-field MRI scanners can be very large.
+Additionally, images and $k$-space data were linearly scaled such that the 95th percentile of pixel intensity in IFFT reconstructed images was set to 1.